Back in the 20th century, marketing aspired to build champion brands

 Without feedback, there's little incentive for marketing widgets to serve a goal.
 So

 the widgets are now the goal.
-They are pieces of content, existing largely to take up
+They are content, existing largely to take up space.

 Factories Have Different Metrics